jorendorff/webscratch/README.txt

   - Select the code, control+click on a part of the window below all the text, and select "do it (d)".

-    If it asks you whether to overwrite a file, say yes.

-    When it asks you whether to "FileOut selected sharedPools" or "FileOut sharedPool TextConstants", say yes.
+    When it asks you whether to "FileOut selected sharedPools", say no.

     It will take a really long time because it's dumping 28MB+ of data.
     When it's done, Squeak will exit.